John Hewson: Early life

 Hewson was born at Baroda Private Hospital in Carlton, Sydney, New South Wales.
 He was the first of four children born to Eileen Isabella (née Tippett) and Donald Hewson.
 His mother was born in England and arrived in Australia at the age of six.
 His father worked as a fitter and turner.
 Hewson spent his early years in Carlton, where his parents lived with his paternal grandmother and his father's three sisters.
 His father eventually saved enough money to buy a house in Beverly Hills.
-Hewson attended Carlton Primary School and Beverly Hills North Primary School before matriculating to Kogarah High School, graduating in 1963.
+Hewson attended Carlton Primary School and Beverly Hills North Primary School before attending Kogarah High School, graduating in 1963.
 He subsequently completed a Bachelor of Economics degree at the University of Sydney in 1967.
 He then completed a master's degree at the Regina, Canada campus of the University of Saskatchewan (which since 1974 has been the University of Regina) and a second master's and a doctorate in economics at Johns Hopkins University in Baltimore.
 In 1967, he married Margaret Deaves.

 Upon returning to Australia, Hewson worked as an economist for the Reserve Bank of Australia.
 From 1976 to 1983 he was employed as an economic advisor to two successive Liberal treasurers, Phillip Lynch and John Howard.
 During this period he developed an interest in politics and became determined to enter politics himself.
 While he espoused strong liberal views, he was critical of what he saw as unconvincing and inconsistent Liberal Party economic policies.
 He was a supporter of some of the economic policies of Margaret Thatcher.

 After the defeat of the Fraser government in the 1983 election, Hewson went into business journalism and became a director of a private bank, the Macquarie Bank.
 After divorcing Margaret Deaves in 1985, Hewson would go on to marry Carolyn Somerville in 1988.
 Deaves claims that Hewson left her because he was under the impression she would not be able to cope with the responsibilities of public life as the wife of a prominent public servant despite her working to support him while he was studying overseas.